Yuragy/P2P-Worm/readme.md

 - Pack any binary into a self extracting EXE.
 - XOR encryption of the payload at pack time and automatic decryption at run time.
-- Built in VM for a simple stack based bytecode:
-  - PUSH, ADD, SUB, MUL, DIV, PRINT, HALT
+- Built in VM for a simple stack based bytecode PUSH, ADD, SUB, MUL, DIV, PRINT, HALT
 - No external dependencies all code is contained in the EXE.

 ## Build on Windows / MinGW